SlimGIS/FeatureSamplesForWinForms/README.md

 # Feature Samples for WinForms Map Kit

-This page is going to show you the WinForms map samples that are categorized by function.
-You will find interesting and useful samples to integrate into your own gis mapping software.
+<desc>This page is going to show you the WinForms map samples that are categorized by function.
+You will find interesting and useful samples to integrate into your own gis mapping software. </desc>

 > This project includes a runtime license.
 If your trial license is expired, it still can run without limit by "ctrl + F5" in Visual Studio.
 Or download [the executable](https://github.com/SlimGIS/FeatureSamplesForWinForms/releases) directly and try.